If you cant find what you are looking for here, then please feel free to contact us.

 We try to keep our stock levels as accurate as possible, however with such a large inventory it is inevitable that from time to time we may run out of certain items.
 When this happens if we know that we will have more stock arriving within the next 7 days we will hold your order and dispatch it as soon as all the items come into stock.
 If the out of stock items will be longer than 7 days we will refund you for the out of stock items and send your order straight away.

-Q. I have purchased some multi holed beads (superduo beads, miniduo beads, candy beads, quadratile, kheops, chilli etc) and a few of my beads have only one hole – is this normal?
+I have purchased some multi holed beads (superduo beads, miniduo beads, ginko, paisleyduo, samos, gemduo etc) and a few of my beads have only one hole - is this normal?

-We offer our customers the choice of three different payment methods – Credit/Debit Card, Paypal or Telephone Payment:
+We offer our customers the choice of four different payment methods – Credit/Debit Card, Paypal, Clearpay or Telephone Payment:

 The directive is a large and complex document, but can be simply put as follows: